 Marlena Luna

 In the meantime, you can omit it and add more seasoning as needed.
-It may lack in a bit of flavor, but should still be delicious.
+It should still be delicious.

 Lili